We want our employees who become parents to know they have our full support – and to know that, when we say this, we mean it.

 For years, we have offered support for new mothers by offering paid maternity leave.
 We’ve challenged ourselves to do more.

-So our new policy works for men and women, and puts in place minimum standards that will apply to all Nestlé organizations around the world.
+So our policy works for men and women, and puts in place minimum standards that will apply to all Nestlé organizations around the world.

 The policy doesn’t discriminate.
 It’s gender neutral.
 It recognizes that parental roles are no longer solely defined along gender lines.
 Parents adopting or fostering can enjoy the same benefits as other families.
 Same-sex families, too.